ReemAlsamary/ROS-robot-arm-installation/README.md

 # ROS-robot-arm-installation
-Install and run the Robot arm package on ROS(Robot operating system).
+Install and run the Robot arm on ROS(Robot operating system).
 ## **Task(1) steps:**
 1. Start a new project by signing up at https://www.theconstructsim.com/, then the following page will show once you click on Create a Project, then fill in the boxes with the project name, the ROS version you wish to use (I'm using ROS Melodic), and a brief description before clicking Create.<img width="1270" alt="Screen Shot 1442-12-06 at 2 33 33 AM" src="https://user-images.githubusercontent.com/86277104/126019373-810a0a27-a3ce-490c-85c8-cdd2ead24187.png">
 2. Installing the Robot Arm package from the Smart Methods github by using the command ($ sudo apt install git) to install Github on ROS.<img width="812" alt="Screen Shot 1442-12-06 at 2 37 01 AM" src="https://user-images.githubusercontent.com/86277104/126019720-6e20fa10-0f70-42ee-9c4f-02671b601d3f.png">